-One approach to color image processing traces its origin to high energy physics and string theory [18], [26], [27].
-Here, a color image is viewed as a 2D manifold in 5D space, namely, $\{x, y, R(x, y), G(x, y), B(x, y)\}$, where R, G, B are the red, green, and blue components of the color image g(x, y).
+One approach to color image processing traces its origin to high-energy physics and string theory.^{29-31} Here, a color image is viewed as a 2-D manifold in 5-D space, namely, $\{x, y, R(x, y), G(x, y), B(x, y)\}$, where R, G, and B are the red, green, and blue components of the color image g(x, y).
 The so-called Polyakov functional is then defined on this manifold, and gradient descent minimization of this functional is implemented.
-This leads to the Beltrami flow equations, a coupled system of evolutionary nonlinear partial differential equations for the three time-dependent images R(x, y, t), G(x, y, t), B(x, y, t).
-That system is then solved forward in time numerically, until a steady-state is reached.
+This leads to the Beltrami flow equations, a coupled system of evolutionary nonlinear partial differential equations for the three time-dependent images R(x, y, t), G(x, y, t), and B(x, y, t).
+That system is then solved forward in time numerically, until a steady state is reached.
 This formalism has been applied successfully to color image denoising.
-With considerable skill, such an approach might possibly be elaborated into a blind deconvolution procedure.
-However, the computational effort required to process large size imagery would be challenging.
+With considerable skill, such an approach might possibly be elaborated into a blind deconvo-